Search

 Current and recent instructions include:

-• Acting for a litigation financing company in relation to several claims relating to preferences/transactions at an undervalue
+• Advising a litigation financing company in relation to several substantial claims relating to preferences/transactions at an undervalue.

-• Several matters in which Lara successfully obtained urgent injunctions from the High Court to prevent the advertisement of a winding up petition
+• Several matters in which Lara successfully obtained urgent injunctions from the High Court to prevent the advertisement of winding up petitions.

-• Acting for creditors in several contested bankruptcy petitions in which the debt has been substantial (in each case, between £1m-£4m)
+• Acting for creditors and debtors in several contested set-aside applications and bankruptcy petitions in which the debt has been substantial (in each case, between £1m-£4m).

 • Acting for directors of an insolvent company in a successful application for validation orders to allow a company to carry on trading (by paying employee salaries and suppliers) while a winding up petition was pending.

-Lara has considerable experience of representing both landlords and tenants across a range of residential and commercial disputes.
+Lara has considerable experience of representing both landlords and tenants across a range of commercial and residential disputes.
 She regularly advises and acts in opposed and unopposed lease renewal claims under the Landlord and Tenant Act 1954 and in matters concerning forfeiture, service charges, breaches/enforceability of leasehold covenants, dilapidations and rent reviews.

 Current and recent work includes:

-• Lara is currently instructed on multiple cases involving the landlord’s opposition to the grant of a new lease under grounds 30(1)(f) and (g) of the Landlord and Tenant Act 1954
+• Lara is currently instructed on multiple cases involving the landlord’s opposition to the grant of a new lease under grounds 30(1)(f) and (g) of the Landlord and Tenant Act 1954, including cases involving the practical application of the Supreme Court’s decision in S Franses Ltd v Cavendish Hotel (London) Ltd and business tenancies affected by the Covid-19 lockdowns.

 Lara accepts instructions in relation to all real property matters, including co-ownership disputes, applications under the Trusts of Land and Appointment of Trustees Act 1996, claims concerning proprietary estoppel, easements, nuisance, trespass, disputed boundaries and party wall litigation.

-• Acted for Maypole Dock Limited in its claim against a housing developer, Catalyst Housing Limited, for breaches of an overage agreement in relation to land.
-Reported interim decisions in these proceedings include Maypole Dock Ltd v Catalyst Housing Ltd [2021] EWHC 1742 (TCC) (injunction to restrain an expert determination) and [2022] EWHC 701 (TCC) (security for costs)
+• Maypole Dock Ltd v Catalyst Housing Ltd – Acted for Maypole Dock Limited in its claim against a housing developer, Catalyst Housing Limited, for breaches of an overage agreement in relation to land.
+Significant reported interim decisions in these proceedings include [2021] EWHC 1742 (TCC) (injunction to restrain an expert determination) and [2022] EWHC 701 (TCC) (security for costs).

-• Represented a developer and freeholder of a high value Central London development in a claim relating to alleged defects in the construction of certain apartments and an alleged easement over a parking space
+• Lara represented a developer and freeholder of a high value Central London development in a substantial claim relating to alleged defects in the construction of certain apartments and an alleged easement over a parking space.

-• Appeared for the successful claimants in a 3-day trial in November 2021 concerning the beneficial ownership of a central London house
+• Appeared for the successful claimants in a 3-day trial concerning the beneficial ownership of a central London house.

-• Acted for the successful defendants in a 3-day trial in January 2021 concerning whether a mortgagee had become entitled to enforce a charge over commercial property
+• Acted for the successful defendants in a 4-day trial concerning whether a mortgagee had become entitled to enforce a charge over commercial property.

 Demetriou v Mapara [2022] EWCA Civ 1001 – together with Justin Kitson (leading), appeared for the Appellant before the Court of Appeal in proceedings relating to the burial rights of a Sunni Muslim association.